harta55/EnTAP/docs/source/basic_usage.rst

 Picking Up Where You Left Off
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to save time and make it easier to do different analyses of data, EnTAP allows for picking up where you left off if certain stages were already ran and you'd like analyze data with different contaminant flags or taxonomic favoring.
-As an example, if similarity searching was ran previously you can skip hitting against the database and analyze the data to save time.
+As an example, if similarity searching was ran previously you can skip aligning against the database and analyze the data to save time.
 However, the - - overwrite flag will not allow for this as it will remove previous runs and not recognize them.

 In order to pick up and skip re-running certain stages again, the files that were ran previously **must** be in the same directories and have the same names.
 With an input transcriptome name of 'transcriptome' and example database of 'complete.protein':